Australian Vintage: Early history

-1992 - 2007
+1992–2007

 Following its incorporation, Brian McGuigan Wines Ltd engaged in many acquisitions in its early business years.
 The company acquired the Bethany Creek and Vine Vale vineyards in 1992.
 In 1994, the company absorbed four wineries: Richmond Grove winery, Deaseys Road vineyard, Hunter Ridge winery and Pokolbin winery.
 In 1996, the company acquired an unlabeled vineyard in the Upper Hunter region.
 Between 1997 and 1998, it sold the Hunter Ridge label to BRL Hardy, acquired Hermitage Road winery and sold five of its vineyards to the Beston Pacific Vineyard Trust.
 In 1999, the company acquired an additional 25% of its UK distribution company, Geoffrey Roberts Agencies, as well as the Yaldara winery in the Barossa Valley region.

 Brian McGuigan Wines Limited merged with Simeon Wines in 2002 and renamed the company to McGuigan Simeon Wines Limited on 10 July 2002.
 In 2003, it sold Richmond Grove Pathaway, Lawsons Pathaway and Qualco East Vineyards and acquired Miranda Wines.
-In 2005, it acquired Whitton vineyard, and divested of its Griffith-based winery and bottling operations to Dal Broi Family Wines Pty Ltd. It partnered with WaverlyTBS, a UK-based wine distributor, in 2006 to achieve one of its key company strategies, i.e. to grow its exports.
+In 2005, it acquired Whitton vineyard, and divested of its Griffith-based winery and bottling operations to Dal Broi Family Wines.
+It partnered with WaverlyTBS, a UK-based wine distributor, in 2006 to achieve one of its key company strategies, i.e. to grow its exports.
 Similarly, in 2007, the company partnered with a Dutch wine distributor, Group LFE.
 That same year it acquired Nepenthe Wines.

-2008 - Now
+2008–present

-In 2008, by Board consensus, the company's name was changed to Australian Vintage Limited and was publicly listed on the Australian Stock Exchange under the code AVG.
-In 2011, it sold its Loxton Winery for AUD$27m to TWG Australia, a subsidiary of The Wine Group LLC, USA.
-In 2014, the company sold its Yaldara Winery to 1847 Winery (SA) Pty Ltd for AUD$15.5m to reduce its debt.
+In 2008, by Board consensus, the company's name was changed to Australian Vintage Limited and was publicly listed on the Australian Securities Exchange.
+In 2011, it sold its Loxton Winery for $27m to TWG Australia, a subsidiary of The Wine Group LLC, USA.
+In 2014, the company sold its Yaldara Winery to 1847 Winery (SA) Pty Ltd for $15.5m to reduce its debt.